 Other possibilities exist for increasing the prediction skill of the AMs.
 A classical approach is to add new predictors or new successive levels of analogy [see e.g.][]Horton2012a, BenDaoud2016, Caillouet2016.
 AMs can also be combined with other methods [see e.g.][]Chardon2014.
 Another possibility is to use a global optimization technique, such as genetic algorithms, in order to better optimize the method and to add new parameters Horton2017.
-However, the MTW technique is not in competition with other approaches and can be combined with these.
+However, the MTW technique is not in competition with other approaches and can rather be combined with these.

 Section 2 presents the context of the study as well as the data and methods, including the proposed MTW technique.
 The benefits of introducing an MTW were assessed first in regards to the improvement of the analogue dates selection (Sect.
 3.1) and then in terms of precipitation prediction skill (Sect.
 3.2).
 Finally, the results are discussed in Sect.
 4, and the conclusions are found in Sect.
 5.